"Let us ask the

-“He renders the land sacred by imprinting upon it the memory of that mysterious encounter with God" he continued "He who allows himself to be blessed by God, who abandons himself to him, who allows himself to be transformed by him, renders the world blessed."
+"This struggle demands our unremitting effort, yet ends by surrender to God's mercy and gift."
+Jacob called the place of his struggle Peniel, which means "face of God", for he said: "I have seen God face to face, and yet my life is preserved"...
+"He renders the land sacred by imprinting upon it the memory of that mysterious encounter with God" he continued "He who allows himself to be blessed by God, who abandons himself to him, who allows himself to be transformed by him, renders the world blessed."

-In our prayers, let us ask the Lord to help us as we fight the good fight of faith, and to bless us as
+our prayers, let us ask the Lord to help us as we fight the good fight of faith, and to bless us as

 greeting to the young, the sick and newlyweds.
-Tuesday 24 th. was the feast of Our Lady, Help
+Tuesday 24th. was the feast of Our Lady, Help

 know true joy, because wherever the Gospel arrives, life flourishes, just as an arid

 that the outcome of the episode was very positive: "There was great joy in that city."